PhaserEditor2D/starter-template-basic-javascript/README.md

 $ npm run editor
 ```

-If you have the editor is globally installed, you can run:
+If the Phaser Editor 2D Core is globally installed, you can run:

 ```bash
 $ PhaserEditor2D -project .